Collapsible and Hidden Content SEO Best Practices

 Posted on in Blog

-What Is an Accordion in Web Design?
+What Is an Accordion on Websites?

 Think of accordion and tabbed content as a clothes dresser.
 It neatly compartmentalizes specific categories of content (underwear in the top drawer, pantalones one drawer down, etc.) and keeps everything out of view until you need it.

-Does Google Crawl Accordion Content?
+The Big Question: Does Google Crawl Accordion Content?

 Officially, Google has reiterated time and time again that its crawlers can see hidden content on pages.
 However, digital marketers have reason to suspect that tabbed and accordion content may not be treated the same as always-visible text.
 One intrepid tester found that Google didn’t rank a page for keywords “hidden” in accordions built using JavaScript and CSS as highly as it did for keywords in visible text.

 Hidden content, like the Force, can be used for the Dark Side (black-hat SEO) or the Light Side (white-hat SEO).
-In the ’90s and early ’00s, developers would “hide” huge lists of valuable keywords on strategic pages to trick search engines like Google into assigning them first-page ranking positions.
-Officially, this no longer works, and search engines actively punish egregious keyword stuffing anyway.
+In the ’90s and early ’00s, developers would “hide” large lists of valuable keywords on strategic pages to trick search engines like Google into assigning them top-ranking positions.
+Officially, this “hidden text” gambit no longer works, and search engines actively punish egregious keyword stuffing anyway.
+Still, Google’s crusade against hidden content has influenced how SEOs create content, and most (*raises hand*) believe there is a lingering sensitivity toward hidden content from Google and their ilk.

-Headers are the always-visible text that describes the content “hidden” in the panels beneath.
+• Accordion Headers: Headers are the always-visible text that describes the content “hidden” in the panels beneath.
 These should be brief while setting clear expectations; life might be like a box of chocolates, but users should know exactly what they’re going to get on your website.

 Using Accordions on Different CMS Platforms